Yol Aularong: Musical style

 Aularong was regarded as an original artist, incorporating elements of soul, funk, and rock into his songs.
 He often performed with his aunt Vanthy and Pen Ran's younger sister, Pen Ram, as backing singers.
-His lyrics were often humorous or sarcastic, based on everyday life and current styles, even when the music itself was more serious.
+His lyrics were often humorous or sarcastic, based on everyday life and current styles, even when singing about more serious subjects.
 According to Rebeat, his "subversive, satirical style and distorted psych guitar makes him the joker/rebel of the Cambodian rock scene."
 According to LinDa Saphan, "In the 1970s, Yol Aularong and Meas Samon were the only singers and songwriters who were making social commentary through their songs.
 [Aularong] used irony to comment on Cambodia's bourgeois conformist society."